WCCWCC/test_all/fast_proviser_server.md

 [here](https://github.com/WCCWCC/test_all/blob/master/EspBleMesh.md)

 ## 1.2 Node Composition
-This demo has only one element, in which the following three models are implemented:
+This demo has only one element, in which the following five models are implemented:
 - **Configuration Server model**: The role of this model is mainly to configure Provisioner device’s AppKey and set up its relay function, TTL size, subscription, etc.
 - **Configuration Client model**: This model is used to represent an element that can control and monitor the configuration of a node.
 - **Generic OnOff Server model**: This model implements the node's onoff state.